 You have to sleep

-Cost – it depends on how you going to sleep, you can just take a tent and camp on your way, I’m a bit more luxuries – I give myself a budget of 25/Euro per day for a bed in a hostel or a room through Airbnb.
-Then I have a budget for 15 euros on food and drinks – I spent around 40 Euro a day on my ride to Spain.
+Cost – it depends on how you going to sleep, you can just take a tent and camp on your way, I’m a bit more luxurious – I give myself a budget of 25/Euro per day for a bed in a hostel or a room through Airbnb.
+Then I have a budget of 15 euros for food and drinks – I spent around 40 euros a day on my ride to Spain.
 You also need to factor in some extra money if you need to repair your bike, in some places you might need to take a ferry to cross a river – that can cost you a few euros as well.

 What to bring